Uber insurance – What you need to know

-However, as Uber are not actually classed as a private hire taxi company, it’s vital that anyone considering driving for Uber has their own Uber PHV insurance in place.
+However, as Uber is not classed as a private hire taxi company, anyone considering driving for Uber must have their own Uber PHV insurance in place.

-Navigating Uber driver insurance requirements can be confusing, as drivers are considered to be independent contractors.
+Navigating Uber driver insurance requirements can be confusing, as drivers are considered independent contractors.
 While Uber does not claim to be a taxi firm, anyone carrying fare-paying passengers must have cleared this with their insurance company first.

 If you are involved in an accident, or your vehicle is damaged whilst driving for Uber, a regular insurance policy for private use would not cover costs.

-What should be included in a private hire insurance Uber cover?
+What should be included in the private hire insurance Uber cover?

 Uber insurance cover is not the same as personal use vehicle insurance cover.
-Your policy will need to specifically cover using your own car for hire or reward, as Uber considers itself to be a Transportation Network Company and not a taxi firm.
-When insuring your car to drive for Uber, you can still choose from three main levels of insurance cover.
+Your policy will need to specifically cover using your car for hire or reward, as Uber considers itself to be a Transportation Network Company and not a taxi firm.
+When insuring your car to drive for Uber, you can still choose from three main levels of insurance coverage.
 These include: